lucasluqui/SK-DiscordRPC/README.md

 # SK-DiscordRPC
-Discord Rich Presence for Spiral Knights.
+Discord Rich Presence for a certain game.